NWChemEx/PluginPlay/docs/source/module_collections/document_modules.rst

 ===============

-The following code is a minimal example program generating documentation for the test modules in SDE.
+The following code is a minimal example program generating documentation for the test modules in PluginPlay.
 Modify the code according to the TODO comments to generate documentation for your modules.

 .. literalinclude:: ../../../tests/pluginplay/docs/generate_module_documentation.cpp